How do Contractors pay the Living Wage?

 What is your definition of 'regularly'?

-We work on the basis that regular employment is two hours on any given day in the week, for an 8 week consecutive period.
-This means that a cleaner working for 2 hours each Wednesday at a company for 8 weeks in a row would need to be paid the Living Wage.
-However, a worker who cleans for 1 hour every day would not be covered.
+Regular is defined as two or more hours on any given day in the week, for an 8 consecutive weeks in a year.
+This means that a cleaner working for 2 hours each Wednesday at a company for 8 weeks in a row would need to be paid the real Living Wage.

 Can my organisation get accredited too?